By John Turney

-We have him leading the NFL in net punting in 1964 at 41.6, in the top five in 1967 (we don't know the leader that year, could be any one of five punters, we await further data to make final determination), led the NFL for the Steelers in 1970.
-He did struggle getting punts off in Super Bowl X, you could see it was getting close to the end of the line for him.
+We have him leading the NFL in net punting in 1964 at 41.6, in the top five in 1967 (we don't know the leader that year, could be any one of five punters, we await further data to make a final determination), led the NFL for the Steelers in 1970.
+He did struggle to get punts off in Super Bowl X, you could see it was getting close to the end of the line for him.
 He does get extra marks for being one of the better punters (maybe only behind Hekker) in executing fake punts.
 He could run or pass for a first down better than almost anyone.

 34. David Lee, 1966-78

 36. Mike Bragg, 1968-80

 A precision punter but didn't kick it deep, liked to kick them high and limit returns.
 Had 10 blocked.

 Not a favorite but was All-Pro twice and went to three Pro Bowls.
 He's in the Lechler, Landeta-type camp.
 Big gross, the net is okay in those specific years, but built on a high gross.
 The difference between gross and net was over 8 yards, nine blocked, ten returned for scores, so some good and some bad.
 Fits the mold of Lechler, Landeta, and Stark—boomers than got a lot of TDs run back on them.

 39. Brandon Fields, 2007-15